OpenVMS

 VMSSPI: The Bridge to Modern Monitoring

-VMSSPI acts as the interface between OpenVMS and external monitoring systems.
-Once installed and licensed, it runs as a set of processes that generate alerts and forward them to chosen endpoints.
+VMSSPI runs as a set of processes within OpenVMS, generating and forwarding alerts to chosen endpoints.
 Configuration is handled through two files:

 RabbitMQ + Prometheus + Grafana

-• Alerts are routed into queues by severity (critical, major, minor, etc.).
+• Events from VMSSPI are routed into queues in RabbitMQ, separated by severity (critical, major, minor, etc.)

-• Prometheus scrapes RabbitMQ’s endpoint for queue statistics.
+• Prometheus scrapes RabbitMQ's endpoints for queue statistics

-• Grafana dashboards then display alert counts and trends.
+• Grafana dashboards display alert counts and trends

 Splunk Integration

-• Administrators create an HTTP Event Collector (HEC) token in Splunk.
+• A Splunk administrator creates an HTTP Event Collector (HEC) token

-• Events appear in Splunk’s search interface, where dashboards can be built in minutes.
+• Events appear in Splunk's search interface, where dashboards can be built quickly

 Dynatrace Monitoring

-• VMSSPI is configured with a Dynatrace API v2 token (with scope).
+• VMSSPI is configured with a Dynatrace API v2 token with the necessary scope

-For small estates, per‑object monitoring preserves data fidelity.
+For small estates, per-object monitoring in Dynatrace preserves data fidelity.
 For larger estates, aggregated statistics reduce payload size and improve performance.
+Like Splunk, Dynatrace can be clustered, but the minimum recommended cluster size of three servers means licensing costs increase considerably.

 Choosing the Right Approach

-The choice of monitoring stack depends on scale and requirements:
+The right monitoring stack depends on the scale of your environment and the tools your organisation already uses.

-• Splunk → strong for search, reporting, and quick dashboard creation.
+• Splunk: strong for smaller estates needing per-object visibility, search, and quick dashboard creation

 Conclusion

-Monitoring OpenVMS servers no longer means relying on legacy tools.
-With VMSSPI, administrators can connect OpenVMS to RabbitMQ, Splunk, Dynatrace, and beyond.
-Gaining real‑time visibility, proactive alerting, and integration with enterprise monitoring strategies.
+Monitoring OpenVMS servers no longer means relying on legacy tools or manual daily checks.
+With VMSSPI, administrators can connect OpenVMS to RabbitMQ, Splunk, Dynatrace, and beyond - gaining real-time visibility, proactive alerting, and integration with modern enterprise monitoring strategies.

-Whether you’re managing a handful of servers or a global estate, modern monitoring ensures OpenVMS continues to deliver reliability in today’s hybrid IT environments.
+Whether you are managing a handful of servers or a global estate, modern monitoring ensures OpenVMS continues to deliver reliability in today's hybrid IT environments.

 Leave a comment